Don’t see your question, contact us.

 State- and county-level AIDSVu data are obtained from CDC’s national HIV surveillance programs and mortality data are obtained from CDC’s Division of HIV/AIDS Prevention (DHAP).
 Data are released to AIDSVu in accordance with each state’s HIV/AIDS data re-release agreement and are compiled by researchers at the Rollins School of Public Health at Emory University.

-ZIP Code, community area and ward, and census tract data are obtained directly from state and local health departments.
+ZIP Code level data are obtained directly from state and local health departments.
 All data received by Emory are anonymous, meaning that no names or other personally identifying information are provided.
 Strict rules are applied to the mapping process to protect the privacy of those living with HIV.

 Most social determinants of health data are obtained from the American Community Survey.
 See the Data Methods page for more information on sources.